Computers for Schools (Canada)

 Computers For Schools (CFS) (Ordinateurs pour les écoles) (OPÉ) is a pan Canadian program, founded in 1993 by both Industry Canada and the TelecomPioneers.
 The Computers for Schools (CFS) Program is a national, Innovation, Science, Economic Development Canada-led initiative that has offshoots in all provinces and territories.
-The different organizations operating the program collectand refurbish donated surplus computers from both public and private sector sources, and redistribute them to schools, public libraries, not-for-profit organizations and Aboriginal communities throughout Canada.
+The different organizations operating the program collect and refurbish donated surplus computers from both public and private sector sources, and redistribute them to schools, public libraries, not-for-profit organizations and Aboriginal communities throughout Canada.

 Since 1993, CFS has donated over 1.5 million refurbished computers nationwide, reducing the overall impact on the environment.

 In 2015, $2 million was announced to expand the Computers for Schools program to include non-profit organizations that support low-income Canadians and new Canadians with access to refurbished equipment.

 The CFS program has workshops throughout Canada, in every province and territory.